-Fig.7 Illustration of seismic performance-cost curve of pipeline structures
+Fig. 7 Illustration of seismic performance-cost curve of pipeline structures

-Factors affecting the seismic reliability of pipeline may hold various options, which result in varieties of reliabilities.
-Costs and reliabilities of those alternative options produce the seismic PC curve of the pipeline.
-When implemented in seismic design, PC curves of pipelines always consist of discrete points rather than a continuous curve due to the limited options of pipe materials, joints and other factors.
+Factors affecting the seismic reliability of a pipeline may hold various values, resulting in a variation of the reliability.
+The costs and reliabilities of those alternative options produce the seismic PC curve of the pipeline.
+When implemented in seismic design, the PC curves of pipelines always consist of discrete points rather than a continuous curve due to the limited options for pipe materials, joints and other factors.